 - Unwelcome sexual advances, repeated propositions or requests for a sexual relationship to an individual who has previously indicated that such conduct is unwelcome, or sexual gestures, noises, remarks, jokes, questions, or comments about a person’s sexuality or sexual experience.
 Such conduct between peers must be sufficiently severe, persistent, or pervasive that it creates an educational or working environment that is hostile or abusive.
 A single incident involving severe misconduct may rise to the level of harassment.

 What should I do if I think I have been discriminated against?

 You should Tell Someone.
 The best way to stop any kind of discrimination is to tell someone who is trained to hear complaints, and that person will investigate and, when appropriate, take steps to stop the discrimination.

 NEMCC’s Title IX Coordinator oversees all compliance with all Title IX related matters, including the handling of complaints.

-Detailed information about how and where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found at http://www.nemcc.edu/title-ix.
+Detailed information about how and where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found on the Title IX webpage.